Felix-Jose-Kavarayil/allen_lab_utilities_wiki/DataBackup.md

 sudo dsmc selective "/d47/data/processing/mn829/mn829-01092019-1606/"
 ```

-## Confirmation that the backup is working
+### Confirmation that the backup is working

-The best way to test a backup system is to try to get back your file from it.
+The best way to test a backup system is to try to get your file back from it.

-To check if a file has been backed up
+To check if a file has been backed up.

 ```
 sudo dsmc q backup "/d13/data/processing/ka2413/ka2413-121211-0109/ka2413-121211-0109.clu.*"
 ```

-To test if you can get a file back
+To test if you can get a file back.

 ```
 dsmc restore /d13/data/processing/ka2413/ka2413-121211-0109/ka2413-121211-0109.clu -latest /tmp/ka2413-121211-0109.clu
 ```

+## Restore data

+Restore a file to its original directory

+`dsmc restore /home/oraadm/data.txt`

+Restore a file to a specified directory

+`dsmc restore /home/oraadm/data.txt /tmp/data.txt`

+Display a list of active and inactive backup versions of files from which you can select versions to restore

+`dsmc restore "/home/oraadmin/*"-pick -inactive`

+To restore a file from a specific date, in this case the date is 2020/Dec/26.

+`sudo dsmc restore /path/to/my/missing/file -pick -inactive -sub=yes -pitd=12/26/20 /destination/path/`